saveourtool/save-cloud/api-gateway/README.md

 and performs some necessary filtering and header manipulation to ensure proper communication between the gateway and downstream services.
 The routes are defined based on specific URI paths:
- - `/sec/**` is not forwarded anywhere but `api-gateway`'s `SecurityInfoController`, which is responsible for `/sec/user` and `/sec/oauth-providers` endpoints
+ - `/sec/**` is not forwarded anywhere but `api-gateway`'s `SecurityInfoController`, which is responsible for `/sec/oauth-providers` endpoint
  - `/api/sandbox` is forwarded to `save-sandbox`
  - `/api/demo` is forwarded to `save-demo`
  - `/api/cpg` is forwarded to `save-cpg-demo`